 4. Circulate Your Blood – Something as simple as bouncing on a rebounder (one of those mini trampolines) for 10 minutes a couple of times per day helps to get your heart pumping, blood circulating and toxins flushing out of your body.
 Best done BEFORE a meal or juicing, however!
 Walking, cycling, hiking, dancing, yoga – all of these are great to get the body moving and detoxing.
 Make sure you drink plenty of filtered water after exercising.

 5. Fiber – Fiber helps to grab onto toxins in your digestive tract.
 Fiber soaks up toxins rather like a sponge, speeds up elimination, helps with cleansing.
 Natural fiber is available from fruits, vegetables and whole grains, however there are also plenty of fiber products on the market which you could add to your health regimen.
-One particularly good one is freshly ground organic flaxseed.
+One particularly good one is freshly ground organic flaxseed, and psyllium is another.

 7. Eating Organic Food – Because at this stage you are working towards detoxing and keeping well and healthy, your best bet is to avoid processed and sugar-laden foods as these will not assist the detox process.
-Eating plenty of organic fruits, vegetables and lean meats like fish or chicken is much more conducive to keeping your system clear of any further toxins.
-Google “raw food recipes” for some really great suggestions and recipes that appeal to you.
+Eating plenty of organic fruits, vegetables and lean meats like fish or organic chicken (if you’re a meat eater) is much more conducive to keeping your system clear of any further toxins.

 8. Epsom Salt Baths – There is something so restorative about a hot epsom salt bath!
 Hot water opens the pores and assists perspiration to take toxins away.
 Epsom salt is actually magnesium sulfate, and these two minerals help generate enzymes that clean up the body.
+Use at least 1-2 cups in the bath.
 To make it a totally revitalizing experience, add lavender essential oil for its calming effects, or ginger which also helps to open the pores and is a good natural anti-inflammatory.
-If you don’t have epsom salts, baking soda is also useful and it helps to neutralize the effects of radiation.
+If you don’t have epsom salts, baking soda (in the same amount) is also useful and it helps to neutralize the effects of radiation.
+You can use a cup of each, as well in your detox bath.
 This is another place where water filtration is important because if you live in an area where the water is highly chlorinated you are soaking all that chlorine up into your body through the skin.
 Chlorine certainly has carcinogenic potential, according to several studies

 9. Detox Your Household – You might not think about this, but if your body and skin care products are laden with toxins you are taking all of those into your body via the skin as well.
 If you wouldn’t eat it, don’t put it on your skin or hair.
 I would be doing you a disservice if I didn’t mention the importance of using organic body products and cosmetics when you are detoxing your body.
 There are several good brands out there, contact me if you need help finding good ones.